Amir-Rastkhadiv/fun-gym/README.md

 Fun Gym uses  Co-existing Hierarchies as it is flexible, customised, and meets complex requirements for a professional and educated audience.
 The navigation will be a hamburger menu for mobile devices to make it mobile-friendly.

-Here is a helpful link I found.
+Here is a helpful link I found:

 -  [How to Create Information Architecture for Web Design?](https://www.altexsoft.com/blog/uxdesign/information-architecture/)